MarekLorenz/SideProjects/README.md

 # side_projects
 Just some one-file applications for personal projects

-Currently I published the following files in thi repository.
+Currently I published the following files in this repository.

 ## 1 Codeforces / Competitive Programming Template in CPP